 3. Through wise counsel

 Wisdom is found in seeking wise counsel.
 Proverbs 12:15, "A fool’s way is right in his own eyes, but whoever listens to counsel is wise."
 Seek out the counsel of wise friends, family and mentors.
 To be clear, seeking wise counsel is not the same as getting with your guy friends who agree with you and complaining.
 Kent wrote Wise Guys to help you with this.
 Get it.
+This is why we wrote the Field Guides for dads.

 4. Through understanding your gifts